Statistical Software Popularity on Google Scholar

 done

-echo -n "0 and 0$sleepfracsecs"; sleep $sleepfracsecs; echo -e "\n\n"
+echo -n "0 and 0\$sleepfracsecs"; sleep \$sleepfracsecs; echo -e

-else if [ $firstrun = TRUE ]; then
+else if [ \$firstrun = TRUE ]; then

 firstrun=FALSE